appsmithorg/appsmith-docs/website/docs/connect-data/reference/appsmith-ai.md

 The following section is a reference guide that provides a description of the available commands with their parameters to create Appsmith AI queries.

+ You can try the examples provided in the query editor to understand and experiment with the capabilities of Appsmith AI.

 ### Generate text